manojayreddy/style-transfer-AI/README.md

 <a href = 'examples/results/stata_udnie.jpg'><img src = 'examples/results/stata_udnie_header.jpg' width = '627px'></a>
 </p>
 <p align = 'center'>
-     Tested this using NVIDIA TESLA V100 VOLTA GPU ACCELERATOR 16GB It takes 100ms on a 2015 Titan X to style the MIT Stata Center (1024×680) like Udnie, by Francis Picabia.
+     Tested this using NVIDIA TESLA V100 VOLTA GPU ACCELERATOR 16GB.
+It takes 100ms on a 2015 Titan X to style the MIT Stata Center (1024×680).
 </p>

 This implementation is based off of a combination of Gatys' [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576), Johnson's [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](http://cs.stanford.edu/people/jcjohns/eccv16/), and Ulyanov's [Instance Normalization](https://arxiv.org/abs/1607.08022).